Scream Bloody Gore: Background and recording

 Combat Records sent Death to a studio called the Music Grinder in Los Angeles.
 Reifert said it felt like an "airplane hangar."
 Schuldiner and Reifert re-recorded the album with Randy Burns as producer.
-Band manager Eric Greif recalled, "When Steve was making arrangements for the recording of [the album's] second incarnation [...] from what I understand from Randy, it was just like 'Try to refine this a little.
+Band manager Eric Greif recalled, "When Steve [Sinclair] was making arrangements for the recording of [the album's] second incarnation [...] from what I understand from Randy, it was just like 'Try to refine this a little.
 Try to make this as mainstream metal as you can.'
 That was the instruction given to Randy when it came time to record the record."

 The Los Angeles session was released as the complete album by label Combat Records (later Relativity).
 Once Schuldiner returned to Florida, the first session was released as a promotional tape, and was eventually bootlegged.
 "Legion of Doom" was a longtime staple of Death's rehearsals and live shows, and was indeed the first song written, reaching back to when they were known as Mantas.

 Despite the many songs written during Death's demo days, only half of them were re-recorded for the album, the rest being new compositions.
 "Infernal Death" and "Baptized in Blood" originally appeared on the Infernal Death demo.
 "Mutilation", "Zombie Ritual" and "Land of No Return" originally appeared on the Mutilation demo, and "Evil Dead" and "Beyond the Unholy Grave" were originally on Death By Metal.
 "Beyond the Unholy Grave" and "Land of No Return" were also cut from the vinyl and cassette versions of the album, though were included as CD-only bonus tracks and on subsequent re-releases in other formats, along with two live audio tracks taken from the Ultimate Revenge II video.